gkranasinghe/gkranasinghe/README.md

 ### Hi there 👋

 Hey!
+I'm Gayan
-I'm Gayan  and I'm a DevOps-engineer and Golang-developer who loves to work with Linux, AWS Cloud, APIs and awesome people like you ...
+I'm a DevOps-engineer and Golang-developer who loves to work with Linux, AWS Cloud, APIs and awesome people like you ...

 <!--